flowcommerce/active_merchant/README.md

 ## Use cases

-Authorize and capture payments with flow, in any currency, anywhere in the world.
+Authorize and capture payments with Flow.io, in any currency, anywhere in the world.

 More on http://www.flow.io

 ## Example